Mike Toglia Player Props: Rockies vs. Athletics

 - The pitching staff for the Athletics has a collective 8.2 K/9, which ranks 24th in MLB.

-- The Athletics give up the second-most home runs in baseball (147 total, 1.4 per game).
+- Athletics pitchers combine to surrender the second-most home runs in baseball (148 total, 1.4 per game).

-- In his most recent outing on Sunday against the Houston Astros, the righty tossed 5 1/3 innings, giving up one earned run while surrendering five hits.
+- The right-hander's last time out was on Sunday against the Houston Astros, when he went five innings, surrendering one earned run while giving up two hits.

-- In 10 games this season, the 29-year-old has a 5.06 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .297 to opposing hitters.
+- The 24-year-old has an ERA of 5.50, with 9 strikeouts per nine innings, in 14 games this season.
+Opponents have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.